eschabell/openshift-install-demo/README.md

 ----------------------------------
 1. [Download and unzip.](https://github.com/eschabell/openshift-install-demo/archive/master.zip)

-2. Run 'init.sh' or 'init.bat' file.
+2. Run 'init.sh' or 'init.bat' file. 'init.bat' must be run with Administrative privileges.

 3. Read and follow displayed instructions and enjoy OpenShift on your local machine!